Freddie1056/p4-code-challenge-superheroes-main/client/README.md

 Troubleshooting
 Resources
 Overview
-This React application provides a fully responsive, modern user interface, optimized for performance and scalability.
-It includes all essential components and follows best practices to ensure maintainable and efficient code.
+This React application features a fully responsive, modern user interface, designed with scalability and performance in mind.
+The project follows best practices and is structured to ensure maintainable and efficient code.

 Installation
-To set up and run this project locally, ensure you have Node.js installed, then follow the steps below:
+To set up and run this project locally, ensure that Node.js is installed, then follow these steps:

 Clone the repository: